Photo of girl student

 Afternoon: 3:00-3:10 pm

 The students are trained with the help of the Police Traffic Safety Branch.
-Parents are asked to cooperate with children who are on duty, and to encourage good road sense in their own children.
+Parents are asked to cooperate with tamariki who are on duty, and to encourage good road sense in their own tamariki.

 Parents who wish to help the school can be of great assistance by volunteering to be on duty one morning or afternoon per week, to free up teachers before and after school hours.
 Please contact the school office if you can join the roster.